orociclo/ReactNotes/README.md

 2. Check if React is loaded

-> Developer tool console: React
+> On Developer Tool Console type: React and ReactDOM

+3. Check if Babel is loaded

+> On Terminal type: babel --help